 Timer action

-With a data group timer action, you define a time-controlled event that is triggered during the course of the process, just like with a global timer.
+With a data group timer action, you will define a time-controlled event, like you do with a global timer that will be run in the course of the process.
 As opposed to the global timer, a task will be generated once the timer action is initiated in the process chain.

 The data group timer action must be connected to a data group or timer event handler that reacts to an additional timer action or a global timer that is connected to a data group.
 This is the only way to configure the action.